 Ancient Priests: Practical Impacts of Early Experts

-Recently, I’ve been thinking about the role of ancient priests and how temples helped early civilizations thrive.
+I often think about the role of ancient priests and how temples helped early civilizations thrive.
 As a culture, we do a pretty poor job of looking beyond the rituals and beliefs involved in religion.
-We fail to analyze the practical impact religious institutions have on different societies.
-Students get a superficial understanding of religion, focused on narrative events, gods, and rituals shared by religious organizations.
-Schools don’t often teach the practical, tangible things temples and churches provide for society.
+We often fail to analyze the practical impact religious institutions have on different societies.
+Most students get a superficial understanding of religion, focused on narrative events, gods, and rituals shared by religious organizations.
+Schools typically don’t teach the practical, tangible things temples and churches provide for society.

 A friend lent me his copy of Religions of Rome by Mary Beard, John North, and Simon Price.
 I quite enjoyed it.
 I loved information like this:

 “Priests in Rome had traditionally kept records to which they could refer to establish points of law; and the pontifices, in particular, were said to have kept an annual record of events, including, but not confined to, the sphere of religion.
 Writing down and recording was a significant function on the part of the priests.”